Nicasiomarques/Nicasiomarques/README.md

 -->
 <br>
  <p>
-🔭 I’m currently working with Web aplications (Backend + Frontend), Frontend with ReactJs & Vuejs.
+🔭 I’m currently working with Web aplications (Backend + Frontend), Frontend with Reactjs & Vuejs and Backend with Expressjs & Adonisjs.
-I am focused on learning more about clean architecture with typescript + Tdd + kubernetes if you are also interested in * some of these technologies follow me to be part of the latest news.<br><br>
+I am focused on learning more about Clean Architecture with Typescript + Tdd + Microservices + Kubernetes if you are also interested in some of these technologies follow me to be part of the latest news.<br><br>
  </p>

-⚡ My Skills <br><br>
+⚡ My Skills <br>

 <p>
   <img src="https://devicon.dev/devicon.git/icons/typescript/typescript-original.svg" width="20px" height="20px"/>